mrzealot/preprocessorblog/_posts/2023-01-04-bill-walsh-the-score-takes-care-of-itself.md

 ## Summary

-I would like to conclude this post with one "key" lesson per section - in list form, of course:
+I would like to conclude this post with one "key" lesson per section -- in list form, of course:

-Focusing on performance standards shows that the journey is more important than the destination.
-Or as my favourite fantasy author puts it, "Journey before destination".
+- Focusing on performance standards shows that the journey is more important than the destination.
+Just like the [Knights Radiant](https://www.goodreads.com/quotes/299246-life-before-death-strength-before-weakness-journey-before-destination){:target="_blank"}, eh?.

-Among the leadership principles, I would highlight adequate preparation.
-Neither good nor bad contingencies can throw you off course if you plan ahead on as many lines as possible!
+- Among the leadership principles, I would highlight adequate preparation.
+Neither good nor bad contingencies can throw you off course if you plan ahead along as many lines as possible!

-To some extent, the first point is a corollary, but it is important: deal with failure and success in the same way!
-Take care of your processes and "the result will come on its own".
+- To some extent, this is a corollary of the first point, but it is important to single out: deal with failure and success in the same way!
+Take care of your processes and (you know it) "the score will take case of itself".

-Be fair to your subordinates!
+- Be fair to your subordinates!
 Treat them equally and humanely and it will show in their performance.

-Think of yourself as a teacher first; and think differently about teachers in general!
-In terms of occupation, they were all 'teachers' you came across in your school experience, but in terms of profession, only a few.
-Of these few, you probably remember their names now and the influence they had on you.
+- Think of yourself as a teacher first; and think differently about teachers in general!
+In terms of official job description, many people you came across during your education were "teachers", but in terms of profession, only a few.
+But you probably still remember the names of these few, and could name the meaningful impact they had on you.
 Be like them!